slack-ruby/slack-ruby-bot-server/README.md

 A library that enables you to write a complete Slack bot service with Slack button integration, in Ruby.
 If you are not familiar with Slack bots or Slack API concepts, you might want to watch [this video](http://code.dblock.org/2016/03/11/your-first-slack-bot-service-video.html).
 A good demo of a service built on top of this is [missingkidsbot.org](http://missingkidsbot.org).

+### What is this?

+A library that contains a [Grape](http://github.com/ruby-grape/grape) API serving a [Slack Ruby Bot](https://github.com/dblock/slack-ruby-bot) to multiple teams.
+This gem combines a web server, a RESTful API and multiple instances of [slack-ruby-bot](https://github.com/dblock/slack-ruby-bot).
+It integrates with the [Slack Platform API](https://medium.com/slack-developer-blog/launch-platform-114754258b91#.od3y71dyo).
+Your customers can use a Slack button to install the bot.

+### Stable Release

+You're reading the documentation for the **next** release of slack-ruby-bot-server.
+Please see the documentation for the [last stable release, v0.2.0](https://github.com/dblock/slack-ruby-bot-server/blob/v0.2.0/README.md) unless you're integrating with HEAD.
+See [UPGRADING](UPGRADING.md) when upgrading from an older version.

 ### Try Me

 A demo version of the [sample app](sample_app) is running on Heroku at [slack-ruby-bot-server.herokuapp.com](https://slack-ruby-bot-server.herokuapp.com).
 Use the _Add to Slack_ button.
 The bot will join your team as _@slackbotserver_.